Adaptive Weighted Multi-View Clustering: Preliminary

 The multi-view NMF (MultiNMF)~\citep{Liu2013} is an extension of NMF problem to integrate multiple nonnegative data matrices obtained from a common set of data points and conducts clustering based on the low-rank representations.
 Let $\{\mathbf{X}^{(1)},...,\mathbf{X}^{(n_v)}\}$ be a set of $n_v$ views of data points, with $\mathbf{X}^{(s)} \in \mathbb{R}^{M_s \times N}_+$.
 Without loss of generality, we assume all the data matrices are pre-processed and transformed when necessary.
 The framework of MultiNMF attempts to approximate each view $\mathbf{X}^{(s)} \approx \mathbf{U}^{(s)}{\mathbf{V}^{(s)}}^\top$ with some constraints in order to obtain both consensus and view-specific information.
-More specifically, the MultiNMF solves the following optimization problem:
+More specifically, the MultiNMF minimizes the following objective function: